Androz2091/discord-giveaways/README.md

 -   **options.extraData**: Extra data which you want to save regarding this giveaway.
 You can access it from the giveaway object using `giveaway.extraData`.
 -   **options.lastChance**: the last chance system parameters.
 [Usage example](https://github.com/Androz2091/discord-giveaways#last-chance)
 -   **options.pauseOptions**: the pause system parameters.
 [Usage example](https://github.com/Androz2091/discord-giveaways#pause-options).
+-   **options.messageID**: the message ID of a giveaway that should get resumed (in case it was deleted from the database).

 This allows you to start a new giveaway.
 Once the `start()` function is called, the giveaway starts, and you only have to observe the result, the package does the rest!